-ALCOHOL & DRUG TREATMENT CENTER NEAR GRAND PRAIRIE, TEXAS
+ALCOHOL & DRUG REHAB CENTER NEAR GRAND PRAIRIE, TEXAS

 An estimated 641,000 people in the Dallas-Fort Worth-Arlington metropolitan statistical area ages 12 or older admitted to using an illegal drug in the past year, according to the Substance Abuse and Mental Health Services Administration (SAMHSA).
 Of these past-year users, an estimated 8.7 percent smoked marijuana and 5.2 percent used opioid pain relievers for non-medical uses.
 Alcohol is also a struggle for those living in the Dallas area, with an estimated 22.5 percent of people ages 12 and older experienced a binge drinking episode in the past month, according to SAMHSA.